NextPr0gram/dusky/README.md

 - Ai llm local infrense using ollama side bar (terminal, incredilby resource efficient)

+- keybind TUI setter that auto checks for conflicts and unbinds any existing keybind in the default hyrland keybind.conf

 - Easily switch Swaync's side to either lift or right.

 - airmon wifi script for wifi testing/password cracking